zcaceres/MPC/Student-Handbook/StudentHandbook.md

 The MPC has a rich network of possible internships.
 Talk to residents, classmates, mentors, and anyone else around the MPC.
 Someone will know somebody who can help.
 On-sight internships are preferred but, if necessary, an internship could even be conducted digitally, with tools like Skype and Googledocs.

+If existing internships look boring, pitch your own.
+Many times a business or other organization can be convinced to offer a new internship based around what you want to learn, as long as it makes value for their organization.

-If you need help with how to approach an internship opportunity, talk to a coach or peer with more experience.
+If you need help with how to approach an internship opportunity, talk to someone with more experience.
 The MPC can help you make a connection, but <b>you are responsible for approaching the mentor and convincing them to employ you as an intern.</b> This is a valuable and important life skill and it's part of your education.
 Make sure you check out visa requirements if you're traveling abroad!

 ###Confirming your Internship with the MPC
 The MPC needs your internship to send an acceptance letter to mpc@ufm.edu.
 This is so we know you have secured your internship.
 To incorporate your internship into your learning contract, you'll also need to submit a mentor agreement form (usually it's your boss who signs it!).

 ##Graduation and Life Beyond the MPC
 We want the MPC to prepare you for life beyond school.
-As a community for creative development, graduation requirements reflect our commitment to your long term work as a creator.
+As a community for creative leaders, graduation requirements reflect our commitment to your long term work as a creator.

 A few years out of college, when most students are in their mid-20s, people already look more at what you've accomplished than at where you went to school.
 This doesn't mean that your credential doesn't matter.
 We want the MPC to provide both: a strong credential and a record of great work.